RyanVillenaUCR/Test-Takers-TI-Trove/README.md

   * Computes the roots of a quadratic equation.
   * Will notify if 0, 1, or 2 solutions.
   * Stores the greatest solution in register X.
+* **SIMPLRAD** _(Simplify Radical)_
+  * Simplifies the square root of an integer.
+  * Stores the result in registers A and B.
+  * _(Uses registers I and θ in the background.)_
 * **SLOPE**
   * Computes the slope for two points.
   * Will notify if the slope is undefined.
   * Stores the slope in register M.
+* **VCTANGL** _(Vector Angle)_
+  * Computes the angle between the vectors in L₁ and L₂.
+  * Stores the angle in register A.
+* **VCTMAG** _(Vector Magnitude)_
+  * Computes the magnitudes of the vectors in L₁ and L₂.
+  * Stores the magnitudes in registers X and Y.
+  * Note that only one of L₁ and L₂ need be filled.
+* **VCTNORM** _(Vector Normalize)_
+  * Normalizes the vectors in L₁ and L₂.
+  * Overwrites L₁ and L₂ with the normalized vectors.
+* **VCTPROJ** _(Vector Project)_
+  * Projects the vector in L₁ onto L₂.
+  * Stores the projection vector in L₃.
 * **VERTEX**
   * Computes the vertex of a quadratic function.
   * Stores the coordinates in registers X and Y.

 To request a new program be added to this collection, please [email me](mailto:ryan.villena@kaplan.com) or ask me in class.

+### A Note on External Subprograms

+You'll notice that some programs starting with Z look like duplicates of real programs, like ZVCTPROJ for VCTPROJ.
+This is an exercise in modular design.

+For the vector programs, there was a desire to make them as modular as possible.
+In this way, they can be used by multiple clients.
+For example, an end user (you) might want to calculate the magnitude of a vector, while a program (like DOTPROD) might want to run that same code, silently to the user.

+The solution to this was to create external subprograms (which you can read about [here](http://tibasicdev.wikidot.com/subprograms)), each labeled with a prepended Z. They do the actual work of the program, silently to the user.
+In this way, they can be called by whichever client needs it.
+For example, the user can access the ZVCTMAG functionality using the wrapper program (in this case, VCTMAG), which will take care of the user I/O. Meanwhile, DOTPROD can also access ZVCTMAG's functionality, without needing to run any unnecessary user I/O.

+For you, the end user, this simply means that **using the Z programs directly is not recommended**.
+You may of course still do so, but you won't see any user prompts and will therefore be running the program completely blindly.
+Of course, if you're able to write programs, you're free to call any of the Z programs as you like.
+(Do give me credit if you plan to publish that work, though!)

+Also, this should be obvious, but you **cannot delete the Z programs** without expecting that some of the other programs break.

 ## Installation
 ### Download This Repo